From Nowhere: Music

+Lead vocalist Reg Presley wrote five of the tracks on From Nowhere, with the rest of the album being composed of cover songs.
+According to journalist Chris Welch, The Troggs fondness for R&B is reflected in the selection of the covers.
 Annie Black of Paste Magazine described the style: "No two songs on this album are alike.
 'The Kitty Cat Song' is a tongue-in-cheek, cautionary metaphor, and 'I Just Sing' serves up a jungle beat matched by a tinkly organ, while 'Hi Hi Hazel' is borderline psychedelic."